 Remember that humor is not universal.
 What you find funny may not be funny to your coworkers.
 In this way, it’s important to ensure that workplace humor is neutral.
 Avoid sarcasm or inappropriate humor that could offend.
 Don’t go off-topic, and don’t go into politics or religion.

-One way to get your managers engaged with funny safety videos is to poke fun at your own company’s processes.
+One way to engage your managers with funny safety videos is to poke fun at your company’s processes.
 Does everyone go to karaoke on Thursday nights?
 Joke about it when reminding them of safety practices they need to do on Friday mornings.
 This is something that will bond your team while ensuring they understand the safety knowledge.

 Furthermore, you don’t want the entire video to be humorous.
 Although funny safety videos have a lot of benefits, they won’t do any good if important information isn’t presented correctly.
 In this way, you should sprinkle in humor between instruction and repetition.
 Often a great way to add in humor and learning is through goofy repetition of the same phrase in various ways.
-Repetition can be funny—and it can also improve retention of key points.
+Repetition can be funny and can also improve key points’ retention.

 Funny safety videos are a great way to improve the engagement and retention of crucial compliance info while also developing an interconnected and fun company culture.
 Visit eLeaP’s compliance training courses to see some great examples of funny safety videos.